Paperspace/Docs/cli/run-experiments.md

 ## How to run a single-node or multinode experiment

+Use the `--help` flag to bring up information in the CLI.
 ```
 $ paperspace-python experiments create singlenode --help
 Usage: paperspace-python experiments create singlenode [OPTIONS]